ms-clovis/flashcard/README.md

 # flashcard
-Demo Program for Go Web Class
+Demo Program for Go Web Class Demonstration

 When Using, only administrators can see the answers to the "flash" questions for them.